MIRЯOR VIEW (2020)

 What is MIRЯOR VIEW?

-MIRЯOR VIEW is a (self-)reflective intersection between, by and for user and artist.
-Point of venture is the documentation of the artist’s practice as a creative saxophonist, and the artist’s musical and personal experiences in the previous two years (2018-2020).
+MIRЯOR VIEW is a (self-)reflective intersection between, by, and for the user and artist.
+Point of venture is the documentation of the artist’s practice as a creative saxophonist and the artist’s musical and personal experiences in the previous two years (2018–2020).

 MIRЯOR VIEW is a brief moment away from passive watching.
 Discover how your actions influence your personal experience.